 |Stop the Presses|

 At USAToday, techniques are astounding.
 After getting an 800-word piece, an editor by phone will suggest cuts to 300 words; the piece is always improved.
-Last-minute speed, trying to match television, is unbelievable.
+Last-minute speed, trying to watch television, is unbelievable.
 On one occasion, after a medical meeting in Kansas City, watching a baseball game go into extra innings I fell asleep with the game undecided.
 The next morning a newspaper was pushed under my door.
-It was USAToday, not only carrying the final score, but a full story, under a color photo of the winning play.
+It was USAToday, not only carrying the final score but a full story, under a color photo of the winning play.
 Just consider the precision Chicago reporting, Washington DC editing, Kansas City printing and local delivery that took place in seven hours.
 By contrast in book publishing, a full year often intervenes between manuscript submission and actual bookstore sales.

 So on a certain Monday night, the editor called.
 The Senate Majority Leader, George Mitchell, finally was to unveil the Clinton Health Proposal tomorrow morning.
 Would I please submit an editorial to run in the morning paper; he would supply the title.
 It was to be called, What Should Congress Do Now? and the deadline was 7 PM tonight.
 My watch read 5:30 PM.